Perfecting the One-day Business Trip: Tips and What to Pack

 While business travel websites and pro business travelers out there recommend a short carry-on suitcase like the Daily Carry-On from Away, I found it perfectly appropriate to take a professional laptop travel backpack.

-With room for a laptop and a central cavity that fits a slim packing cube, accessories and chargers, it was a no-brainer to take this awesome travel backpack on my business trip.
+With room for a laptop and a central cavity that fits a slim packing cube, accessories and chargers, it was a no-brainer to take a laptop backpack on my business trip.

 Travel (waist pack) accessory bag